-Samuel Little may be one of the most prolific serial killers in US history.
+Samuel Little may be one of the deadliest serial killers in US history.
 The 78-year-old was convicted in 2014 of the murders of three California women after he was arrested on a narcotics charge at at a Kentucky Homeless Shelter.
 In 2018, hoping for a prison transfer, Little confessed to killing 90 women between 1970 and 2005 in 16 states across the country.
 The FBI has positively linked him to 34 murders and are actively trying to corroborate the rest of his confessions.

 "We are hoping that someone — family member, former neighbor, friend — might recognize the victim and provide that crucial clue in helping authorities make an identification," FBI spokeswoman Shayne Buchwald said in a statement to USA Today.
 "We want to give these women their names back and their family some long-awaited answers.
 It’s the least we can do."